David Duggleby

 David Duggleby Auctioneers & Valuers is a British auction house incorporated in 2002 with headquarters in Scarborough, North Yorkshire.
 The business was founded by Jane and David Duggleby and is currently run by MD William Duggleby.
 The company is one of Yorkshire's largest brokers of antiques, fine and decorative art, jewellery, and collectibles and has five locations: Scarborough, Beverley, Harrogate, Whitby and York.
 It is part of the Duggleby Group, which has roots in the removals and storage industry.

 History

 David Duggleby Auctioneers & Valuers was established in 1996 in Scarborough by David and Jane Duggleby.
 Under William Duggleby, the auction house extended its activities online using the Saleroom and more recently DD live to reach an international audience.

 In 2020, David Duggleby Auctioneers & Valuers introduced its own proprietary online system, which allows bidders to bid real-time online while watching the broadcast auctions.
 It holds valuations days across the UK for people in rural areas, and those not active online.

+Locations and Facilities

+David Duggleby Auctioneers & Valuers is headquartered in Scarborough, North Yorkshire, where its main office and Vine Street Salerooms serve as the central hub for its operations.
+The Scarborough salerooms encompass 10,000 square feet, providing dedicated viewing areas for catalogued auctions and secure facilities for item storage, consignment drop-off, pre-sale viewing, and in-person bidding.

+The company has opened additional valuation offices.
+The Beverley Valuation Office, established in 2018, is situated at Wednesday Market.
+It offers free appraisals, advice, and hosts previews for forthcoming fine art sales.
+In 2023, David Duggleby expanded into Harrogate, launching a second valuation office in the town centre to provide further regional coverage.

+To expand into York the company formed Duggleby Stephenson in partnership with Stephensons.
+This venture operates out of a purpose-built showroom at the York Auction Centre in Murton.
+The York site includes exhibition and viewing areas, providing space for regular auctions of fine art, antiques, and specialist collections.

+Alongside its auction operations, the broader Duggleby Group manages Movers & Storers branches located in Scarborough, Hornsea, and Wetherby, which support logistics for house clearances, national item collection and delivery, and secure storage.